-There is no California solar tax credit.
-When people refer to the California solar tax credit they are mistakingly referring to the federal solar tax credit, which applies to all American homes, including those in California.
+It’s important to make a clarification here: there is no California-specific solar tax credit.
+When people refer to the ‘California solar tax credit’, they are actually referring to the federal solar tax credit, which applies to all American homes, including those in California.

-Throughout the US, solar is adopted more in areas that have higher incomes even though low-income communities have the most to gain from the benefits of solar power.
-Low income solar incentives have the ability to spur solar development in disadvantaged communities.
+Throughout the U.S., solar is adopted more in areas that have higher incomes, even though low-income communities have the most to gain from the benefits of solar power.
+Low-income solar incentives have the ability to spur solar development in disadvantaged communities.